jlousnhd/xwords/README.md

 # xwords
-Xwords is a word-finder for crossword-style games that I developed to best my family at the popular board game Scrabble.
-It is written in Java and makes use of bit sets and set theory to efficiently search for playable moves in real time.
+Xwords is a word-finder for crossword-style games that I developed in 2014 to best my family at the popular board game Scrabble.
+It is written in Java and makes use of bit sets and set theory to efficiently search for playable moves.
+The user interface was written using Swing, and move searches occur in real time on a separate thread, resulting in a fast and highly responsive user interface.

 ## Move Searches
 When a word dictionary is loaded (typically when the program first starts),